emmercm/www/src/blog/reducing-docker-layers.md

 CMD ["app"]
 ```

-That will produce an image with only 2 layers, 1 from the base image, and 1 from `COPY`.
+That will produce an image with only 2 layers - 1 from the base image and 1 from `COPY`.
 The big win here is that you can still leverage the [build cache](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#leverage-build-cache) in the first stage.

 ### Use a base image with fewer layers

 Because your image will inherit all the layers (and size) of your base image, it's important to pick the smallest base image for your needs.

-For example, a lightweight image such as [Alpine](https://hub.docker.com/_/alpine) has very few layers (1):
+For example, a lightweight image such as [Alpine Linux](https://hub.docker.com/_/alpine) has very few layers (1):

 ```bash
 $ docker pull alpine:3.12.0